fletchjp/Arduino-mLink/README.md

 The mLink library has a lot of useful examples.
 One of them is the [mLink I2C scanner](https://github.com/HobbyComponents/mLink/tree/main/examples/mLink_I2C_Scanner) which can be used to check the I2C addresses of the mLink components connected to an Arduino.

+For each of the mLink devices there are pages on the [Hobby Components](https://hobbycomponents.com/) web site which explain how to connect up the I2C wiring.

-Many of these examples make use of the [TaskManagerIO library](https://tcmenu.github.io/documentation/arduino-libraries//taskmanager-io/) to control the mLink device.
+Many of my examples extend the mLink library examples and make use of the [TaskManagerIO library](https://tcmenu.github.io/documentation/arduino-libraries//taskmanager-io/) to control the mLink device.
 This avoids the need to use delay() in the code.
 Examples using this library will have Task in the filename.

 I am going to take this a step at a time so that it is easy for those not familiar to get the idea.

-For each of the mLink devices there are pages on the [Hobby Components](https://hobbycomponents.com/) web site which explain how to connect up the I2C wiring.

 Please contact me in the case of difficulty.